Sierradia/lab-sensit/README.md

 6. In `./sensit-sdk-v2.0.0/sdk/` (where the `Makefile` is), execute: `"C:/Users/<YOUR_PATH>/GnuWin32/bin/make.exe" temperature`

-Now check on the Sigfox Backend if you received some messages.

 ## Program your Sens'it

 To program your Sens'it you will need to put it in bootloader: